mrahtz/learning-from-human-preferences/README.md

 `$ python3 run.py train_policy_with_preferences EnduroNoFrameskip-v4 --n_envs 16 --render_episodes`

-`--render_episodes` creates another small window which displays complete episodes played by the agents, so you can check how qualitative behaviour is progressing.
+You'll see two windows: a larger one showing a pair of examples of agent behaviour, and another smaller window showing the last full episode that the agent played (so you can see how qualitative behaviour is changing).
+Enter 'L' in the terminal to indicate that you prefer the left example; 'R' to indicate you prefer the right example; 'E' to indicate you prefer them both equally; and just press enter if the two clips are incomparable.

 On an 8-core machine with GPU, it takes about 2.5 hours to reproduce the video above - about an hour to collect 500 preferences about behaviour from a random